Last Updated on: 11th July 2024, 11:36 am

 Potential Risks and Precautions

 While sugar-free gums are generally considered safe, excessive chewing can have side effects.
-Chewing for a longer duration can increase temporomandibular diseases.
-According to a study, the participant group experienced more jaw clicking and pain compared to the group who didn’t chew gum.
+Chewing for a longer duration can increase the risk of temporomandibular diseases.
+According to one study, the participant group experienced more jaw clicking and pain compared to the group who didn’t chew gum.
 Also, acidic flavors will wear down the enamel if used for long periods of time.

 Conclusion and Recommendations